lucapug/e2e-bike-count-predictor/README.md

 ### Data Source

 There is a dataset originally extracted from the official Seoul Open Data Plaza and that was already used in scientific research activities (see references).
-It is publicly available in the **UCI machine learning Repository** and it can be downloaded from [here](https://archive.ics.uci.edu/dataset/560/seoul+bike+sharing+demand).
+It is publicly available in the <strong>UCI machine learning Repository</strong>:

+*Seoul Bike Sharing Demand.
+(2020).
+UCI Machine Learning Repository.* [https://doi.org/10.24432/C5F62R](https://doi.org/10.24432/C5F62R).

 ### Dataset description